Citizen Therapists for Democracy is an association of psychotherapists with a mission to:

 We are developing and spreading the theory and craft of psychotherapy as a democracy-building practice in the consulting room and society.

-We’ll start with three interest areas:
+We have three interest areas:

 Exploring the connection between personal and public issues in therapy, helping clients cope in this difficult era, promoting personal agency necessary for healthy living and democratic citizenship, and developing an ethical framework for this kind of practice.